 What is the difference between a manual wheelchair and a transport wheelchair?

 A manual (self-propelling) wheelchair has large rear wheels with push rims the user operates themselves.
-A transport wheelchair has four small wheels and must be pushed by a caregiver.
+A transport wheelchair has four small wheels and must be pushed by a caregiver — the user cannot self-propel.
 Transport chairs are lighter and more compact; manual chairs give greater user independence.

 What size wheelchair do I need?

-Measure the user's hip width (seated), thigh length, and weight.
-The seat should be 1–2 inches wider than the hip measurement, depth should allow 2–3 finger widths at the knee, and weight capacity must exceed the user's weight.
-Consult a physical therapist or CRTS for a formal fitting.
+Measure the user's hip width (seated), thigh length (seat to back of knee), and weight.
+The seat should be 1–2 inches wider than the hip measurement, the depth should allow 2–3 finger widths at the knee, and the weight capacity must exceed the user's weight.
+When in doubt, consult a physical therapist or CRTS for a formal fitting.

 How heavy is a typical transport wheelchair?

-Most transport wheelchairs weigh 15–19 lbs, light enough for most caregivers to fold and load into a car trunk without difficulty.
+Most transport wheelchairs weigh 15–19 lbs, which is light enough for most caregivers to fold and load into a car trunk without difficulty.

 What is a bariatric wheelchair?